 As most parents know, back sleeping is the #1 safe sleep advice of top pediatricians and public health authorities.
 Nevertheless, about two-thirds of all SIDS and SUID occurs when sleeping babies accidentally roll to—or are placed on—the stomach.

 We know that can be very frightening and our biggest wish in the world would be to prevent 100% of infant sleep deaths, but that’s just not possible.
-Unfortunately, some babies die for totally mysterious reasons that even a SNOO cannot prevent.
+Unfortunately, some babies die for totally mysterious reasons that nothing can prevent.
 However, the good news is that SNOO keeps babies safely on the back—all naps and all night.
 We stand by our unequaled safety record and are proud that SNOO gives parents the greatest peace of mind and confidence that they have gone the extra distance to keep their baby safe.

 Babies have slept safely in their SNOOs for about 500,000,000 hours!
-We’re pretty sure that is why SNOO is used in over 150 hospitals and is the first baby bed to be designated a breakthrough device by the U.S. Food and Drug Administration (FDA) for its ability to keep sleeping babies on the back.
+We’re pretty sure that is why SNOO is used in over 150 hospitals and is the first and only baby bed to be De Novo Approved by the U.S. Food and Drug Administration (FDA) for its ability to keep sleeping babies on the back.

 Infant sleep death is the number one cause of death for healthy, full-term infants under 1 year of age.

 In their 2022 safe sleep report, the American Academy of Pediatrics (AAP) strongly recommended that babies only be placed to sleep on the back, until they reach their first birthday.
 And now with SNOO parents can have the peace of mind that, when used correctly, their baby will stay safely on the back all naps and all night.

 That’s why SNOO is the first and only medical device to receive the FDA’s De Novo Approval for the bed’s ability to keep sleeping babies secured safely on the back.